 So, you’re plumping up your skin with a substance under the skin—how long is the result supposed to last?
 And um, how painful is the process really?
 Diaz says hyaluronic acid-based fillers, like Juvederm, can last anywhere from six months to a whole year.
 “Consistent treatments will give you optimal results and you may need less filler over time,” he says.
 Diaz says that Voluma is a type of filler that has a slightly different composition and can actually last up to two full years.
 As for pain, Juvederm contains an anesthetic called lidocaine that helps numb the injected area, which Diaz promises will relieve any discomfort, as will icing and applying a topical numbing agent.

 We talked about Botox, too, recently as a way to get rid of lines and wrinkles.
 So, what’s the difference?
 “Botox works very differently from fillers,” Diaz says.
 “Botox cannot fill in any lines or wrinkles, or areas of volume loss.
 Botox works by relaxing the muscles that pull on skin and cause lines and wrinkle to form.”
 Diaz also mentions that, in general, the areas that respond the best to Botox are located in the upper one third of the face—this includes the lines around the eyes, the lines between the eyebrows, and the lines on the forehead.
-Fillers work best for areas in the middle and lower third of the face.
+Whereas, he says, fillers work best for areas in the middle and lower third of the face.

 So... how are you supposed to know if you’re a good candidate for fillers?
-Diaz says that one of the biggest telltale signs is a noticeable deepending of the nasolabial folds (these are the deep lines that form next to your mouth, aka marionette lines).
+Diaz says that one of the biggest telltale signs is a noticeable deepening of the nasolabial folds (these are the deep lines that form next to your mouth, aka marionette lines).
 Another sign?
 If you notice your once-prominent cheekbones deflating, especially when you look at your face at an angle, fillers can help.
 “It’s aesthetically pleasing to have a defined curvature over this area,” Diaz says.
 “Once the curvature begins to flatten, fillers can be used to restore the shape in this area.”

-If you’re young/lucky/both and don’t have deepening lines or a deflating cheekbones, Diaz says that some younger people still get fillers for a surprising reason: to improve their bone structure.
+If you’re young/lucky/both and don’t have deepening lines or deflating cheekbones, Diaz says that some younger people still get fillers for a surprising reason: to improve their bone structure.
 Um, what?
 “For example, there are many young patients who may have very weak bone structure around the cheek or the jaw,” he says.
 “In most of these cases, the lack of fullness is not due to aging, but rather genetics.”
-So in case you really, really want Karlie Kloss’ cheekbones, at least you know of this untraditional means to an end.
-Diaz does warn that fillers should be used by adults, only; they can hinder the bone structure if it isn’t fully developed.
+So in case you really, really want Karlie Kloss’ cheekbones, at least you know of this nontraditional means to an end.
+Diaz does warn that fillers should be used by adults, only; he says they can hinder the bone structure if it isn’t fully developed.